lukakerr/Sea/README.md

 A simple evaluator for a C like language, currently a work in progress.
 Built to learn Haskell and the process of writing a lexer, parser and evaluator.

+Currently in the very early stages of development.

 ### Running

 First build `sea`